 That it might be fulfilled which was spoken by the prophet, saying, I will open my mouth in parables; I will utter things which have been kept secret from the foundation of the world (Matthew 13:35).

-A little bit of background on how we ended up with the political scapegoating system we have today might be helpful.
+How did we end up with this political scapegoating system?
 The theory is that civilization was founded on the murder of a scapegoat, and history is nothing but the playing out of the revelation of this founding murder.
 Since the revelation of this founding murder, the scapegoating process has been greatly weakened, and what is left of it is called “elections”, in which every 4 years or so, we have a ritual mimetic crises that is sublimated by the deposition of a leader.

 The troubling question then is, if this process is getting weaker, where do we go from here?
 Can politics itself come to an end?
 And if it does come to an end, what would that leave us with?
-One thing is certain, that we would be robbed of the efficacy of the scapegoating process to keep violence in check.
-Furthermore, in the path towards the end of the process of scapegoating, we might see an acceleration of violence akin to the violence directed against the Jews in the 20th century.
+One thing is certain, that we would be robbed of the efficacy of the scapegoating process that helps keep violence in check.
+Furthermore, in the path towards the end of scapegoating, we might see an acceleration of violence akin to the violence directed against the Jews in the 20th century.

 If we apply this model of the end of scapegoating to nation states, we realize that maybe the mega nation-state might not be forever.
 The nation-state contains violence in both senses of the word.
 That is, it contains violence, in the sense that it prevents violence, by crafting law, applying military and police force, and judging people to deter crimes, but simultaneously, in order to contain violence, it must use violence, which suggests that violence is part of the very being of the nation-state.
 A minimal level of violence directed at a few individuals helps keep the community at large safe.
 As people realize the true nature of the state, they will become increasingly repulsed by it, and direct their anger against it.

 Paths to Renewal